 If you require any advice in connection with these reports and the potential impact on your business, please contact us.

-Key Issues: Discrimination on ground of disability
+Key Issues: Age Discrimination

-Key Issues: Working time - Right to annual leave
+Key Issues: Working time

 For general enquiries please contact us by phone, post, email or via the form opposite.